 “You can have it. but you have to take it today.
 There’s a matching love seat do you want that too?”

 I’d love to tell you I was ecstatic my spell worked, but I was more shook up than anything else, and a little freaked out.
 By dinner I had the “neet-neets.”
 A part of me believed God was punishing me for doing a spell.
-I needed to get on my knees immediately and take his son to be my savior, before my head spun and I spewed green, split pea soup.
+I needed to get on my knees immediately and take his son to be my savior, before my head spun and I spewed split pea soup.
 Another part of me knew that the God and the Goddess I was consciously experiencing, on a daily basis, lived within and around me.
 They loved me unconditionally, just the way I was, and wanted me standing tall alongside them, not groveling on my knees.
 I was not going back to “neet-neet,” hell.
 I’d worked entirely too hard to get to where I was, to go back to “neet-neet,” hell, and what if I drank?
 Even though the desire to drink had been lifted, what if it came back?
 What if I ended up like the man with the carpet slippers in the Big Book?
 When I closed my eyes, I’d a recurring image of me in full witch regalia hitting my head against a concrete wall.
 Paradise was on the other side but I couldn’t get to it.

 “I’ve gone as far as I can go on my own,” I told the psychic-who-was-more-than-a-psychic.
 “I’ve hit a wall.”
 I’d seen her on and off over the past year but only when I really, really needed information.
 She was so damn expensive and we weren’t fond of each other, she didn’t like witches, but I respected her abilities and always got the exact information I needed.
 She ran down a list of possible solutions and when she landed on — let’s call him Dr. M — I had a response similar to the one I’d had when she told me I was a daughter of the Dark Goddess.
 By then, because of constant studying, I knew the Dark Goddess was the Crone.
 I knew She was about transformation and I knew that the first step in transforming was re-claiming.
-I’d know idea how to re-claim, but when I went on power walks to the promenade, I’d tell the Lady I was willing and if She could just show me how, I’d be very appreciative.
+I’d no idea how to re-claim, but when I went on power walks to the promenade, I’d tell the Lady I was willing and if She could just show me how, I’d be very appreciative.